7shifts

 7shifts is a restaurant team management platform founded in 2014 by Jordan Boesch.
 The company provides software that helps restaurant managers with scheduling, payroll, communication, and other workforce management tasks.
 7shifts is headquartered in Saskatoon, Saskatchewan, Canada, and has an additional office in Toronto.

 History

 Jordan Boesch created 7shifts in 2014 after witnessing the challenges his father faced while managing schedules at his Quiznos restaurants.
 The software was designed to simplify the complex process of staff scheduling in the restaurant industry.

 Initially, the company operated out of coffee shops and small offices in Regina, Saskatchewan, with just seven employees.
 7shifts was privately funded then but was able to close a $3.5 million seed round in 2017, which helped it grow even faster.
 Its notable partnership with Tandem Capital helped 7shifts establish itself in restaurant team management.

-By 2024, 7shifts had grown significantly, with over 425 employees.
+By 2024, 7shifts had grown significantly, with more than 425 employees.
 To accommodate their expanding team, they moved into a larger office space in the Nutrien Tower in Saskatoon.
 In the same year, the company celebrated reaching 1 million users, with more than 50,000 restaurants using the platform.